vgeorgiev90/Ansible/k8s-ha-cluster/README.md

 To be added later:
+* keepalived on haproxy for controll plane HA
 * elk stack with fluentbit for container and cluster log aggregation
 * deployment mechanism for applications running in k8s